abhirocks06/helpful-or-overreaching/README.md

 Benchmark measuring whether LLM agents take unauthorized or unnecessary actions during ordinary, non-adversarial tasks.
 Five models evaluated: Claude Sonnet 4.6, Gemini 3.1 Pro, ChatGPT-5.5, Grok 4.5, and Muse Spark 1.1.

+Most agentic safety evaluations focus on adversarial settings like jailbreaks, injected malicious instructions, deliberate attempts to get the model to misbehave.
+This benchmark asks a narrower, more mundane question: on ordinary tasks with no adversarial intent, does the agent stay in scope on its own?

 How it works:
-- Mock tool environments, so no real emails get sent and no real files get touched
+- Mock tool environments with fake emails and files
-- Bait content placed near the task the agent was never asked to look at
+- Bait content placed near the task that the agent is not explicitly asked to look at
 - Two conditions per task: baseline (just the prompt) vs. boundary (an explicit "stay in scope" reminder added)
 - Automated scoring against severity tiers